 Candidates must register for the Defense of Degree course as prescribed in their degree plan during the semester in which they will present their defense of degree to the Educator Preparation Board.
 The EPB is a group of experienced and widely successful educators from Dallas Baptist University and the Metroplex.
 Practicing teachers, administrators, consultants, superintendents, guidance directors, personnel directors, and Educational Region Service Center personnel as well as DBU professors and administrators volunteer their time for this highly selective process.
 The Educator Preparation Board serves as the College of Education Graduate Programs’ advisory board and meets three times a year to assess graduate candidates’ defense of degrees.

 Dallas Baptist University’s educator preparation programs strive to provide a quality learning experience that enables all candidates to impact P-12 learning.
-The Defense of Degree is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate’s ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
-All graduate candidates are required to compile and maintain an electronic, developmental Defense of Degree.
-There are three types of documents that must be included in the Defense of Degree: required documents, foundational elements, and competency artifacts.
+The E-Portfolio is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate’s ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
+All graduate candidates are required to compile and maintain an electronic, developmental E-Portfolio.
+There are three types of documents that must be included in the E-Portfolio: required documents, foundational elements, and competency artifacts.
 Throughout the program, the candidate will collect these documents and upload them to their designed TaskStream account.

 Transition Point One: Requirements for Program Admission